Are you looking for an in-depth review of Alcatraz, from someone who has actually been there? If so – keep reading.

 It’s really important to remember when you’re in the prison, that nothing has been changed.
-It’s exactly how it was – right down to the scape routes and holes in the walls!
+It’s exactly how it was – right down to the escape routes and holes in the walls!

 My favourite part of the tour was seeing the outdoor recreation yard.
 That was so bizarre – so don’t miss the part of the audio tour that takes you out there.

 There I was stood in this yard, on the same ground where some of the most dangerous criminals to have ever lived once stood.
 There I was looking at the same view they did.
 Hearing the same sounds they had.
 It was a bit overwhelming to be honest, and a strange thing to get your head around.
 Pad captured the photos below when I wasn’t aware – and you can see the thoughtfulness in my face.
 I was absolutely lost in thoughts.